-DIY Repairing Small Wall Holes
+How to Repair Small Wall Holes

 This page contains instructions for repairing small holes in drywall or plaster walls.
 A couple of different methods are included, depending on the cause and location of the hole.
 Check these links for some other methods to repair larger holes in walls and ceilings.
+Check the bottom of this page for a video of this wall repair process.

 Clean the hole using a sharp drywall knife to cut around the perimeter to remove all the loose wall material and torn drywall paper so it doesn't prevent smoothing the finish of the patch.
 For plaster holes, clean out any loose sand and white coat using a putty knife, and scrape around the edges to remove any peeling paint.